d-blocks/d-blocks-core/docs/pages/user_guidelines/who_is_d_bee.md

-# Who is Debbie?
+# Who is d-bee?

-Debbie is the command-line utility that powers **d-blocks**, enabling seamless synchronization and maintenance of database objects in a Git-based workflow.
-Debbie acts as an **assistant**, helping both developers and CI/CD pipelines to maintain **database environments** efficiently.
+d-bee is the command-line utility that powers **d-blocks**, enabling seamless synchronization and maintenance of database objects in a Git-based workflow. d-bee acts as an **assistant**, helping both developers and CI/CD pipelines to maintain **database environments** efficiently.

 ### **Installation**
-Debbie is included in the `d-blocks-core` package, which can be installed via **pip**.
+d-bee is included in the `d-blocks-core` package, which can be installed via **pip**.

 #### **Prerequisites**
 - Python 3.11+